mfinelli/cmsc-421-project-3/README.md

 =========

-Blocks world is a world with a table, blocks that can be stacked on top of each other, an arm that can pick-up or put-down blocks (one at a time) and *nothing* else.
+Blocks world is a world with a table, blocks that can be stacked on top of each other, an arm that can pickup or put-down blocks (one at a time) and *nothing* else.

 (Lest you think this problem is completely contrived, note that container